top of page

 As the darkness begins to settle, we gather at the end of the outstretched pier, searching for stars in the night sky.

-Our voices lilting across well chartered waters, as we reminisce the years, until the next time we meet again… in between the lake and the bayou, we will always call home.
+Our voices lilt across well chartered waters, reminiscing the years until the next time we meet again , at the place in between the lake and the bayou we will always call home.

 Taken from “Coming Home” series, a collection of stories